A Complete Guide to Perfecting Cycling Routes in Japan

 I have an entire article on all of the amazing features of Cycling in Rindo Forest Roads, so I would highly recommend checking that out if you haven’t already.
 But in short Rindo 林道 quite literally means forest road, and is a term used to mean any road that travels deep into a forest.

 These roads come in a very very wide variety of qualities from beautifully smooth pavement, to rough pavement to gravel to just plain dirt.
-In the above article I focus on the Rindo roads around us in Kita Kanto Region which are by in large very very nicely paved.
-But, many regions such as Hokkaido have more gravel or rugged Rindo.
+In the above article I focus on the Rindo roads around us in Kita Kanto Region which are by in large very nicely paved.
+But, many regions such as Hokkaido have mostly gravel or rugged pavement/cement Rindo.

 In short, Rindo Forest Roads are often some of the quietest and most scenic roads in all of Japan.
-Many guests have said they feel more like they are mountain biking in terms of scenery and tranquility thanks to the often hours of time without car noise.
+Many guests have said they feel more like they are mountain biking in terms of scenery and tranquility thanks to the often hours of time without car noise or traffic.

 How to Identify a Rindo Forest Road?